dairiki/all-lektor-packages/README.md

 code for as many Lektor-related distributions — plugins and the like — as can be found.

-My motivation for hacking this together is to have generate a set of source code that I can grep for references to various bits of Lektor's API (documented and undocumented) in order to survey what bits are used by externally.
+My motivation for hacking this together is to generate a set of source code that I can grep for references to various bits of Lektor's API (documented and undocumented) in order to survey what bits are used externally.

 Currently distributions of interest are located by searching PyPI for distributions which either have `lektor` in their name,